davidwesst/davidwesst.github.io/src/blog/open-graph-tools-and-resources-for-web-nerds/index.md

 OGP tags live in the `<head>` of your HTML page.
 If you are unsure why things are not working, make sure you run your browser dev tools of choice and check the `<head>` of the document and make sure the OGP tags you are expecting appear where they should be.

 It seems simple, but depending on what tool, engine, or framework to output HTML, you may be surprised what shows up.

+### Reference

+Open this post on a desktop browser and press the key combination `Ctrl + Shift + i` and you should see your browser dev tools pop open for the site.

 ## Conclusion / TL;DR;